ToniSarja/recog-telebot/README.md

 A SQL database that collects user responses so that I could build a better dataset for classification

 Some nice visualizations for users to view their progress

+Repurpose the model and the code for automatic feedback for grammatical exercises